richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- is P calculation still way off
+- is P inversed or altered in some way in the process ?
+... why IS reprojection error so bad ?

+- why is camera square now ?

+- Z depth seems reversed ?

+- allow optimum orientation checking on initializing points

+- get better population modeling of one-sided errors ~half-normal distribution
+	- PRINT OUT DISTRIBUTIONS:
+		- score
+		- rank
+		- f error
+		- r error

+- can the P3D error be minimized keeping the Ps constant?

+- don't prioritize P2D, prioritize matches
+	- > matches queue is always on & removed from like typical nulls are skipped, 1s are ignored

+- drop matches with 1s as rank

+- can dense match allow for dropping points ?
+	- if it is very different than neighbors ?
+	- if score is much worse than neighbors ?
+	-

+- output dense results & import to BA

+- once in a 'stable' location, maybe the Ps stop being linearly estimated?, and jsut reused from last location?

 --  is camera K interpolateded correctly fx / fy / s ?
 	- test with different options and see ?